aervinp/py-neocalssical-growth-model/py_neoclassical_growth.md

 cutoffyear <- 1999
 ```

-Next, I obtain the average depreciation rate and calculate the labor and capital shares from the data
+Next, from the data, I obtain the average depreciation rate *δ* and calculate the labor and capital shares, 1 − *α* and *α*, respectively.

 ``` r
 avgdelta <- mean(GrowthData$delta[GrowthData$year<cutoffyear])